mikaylathompson/daze/README.md

 - [ ] Refactor out the apple dialogs
 - [ ] Write up install instructions
 - [ ] Implement the remove date function

+# Musings on new Frontend interface:

+`daze.py` should just be the API.
+It should have `add`, `cal`, `summary`, etc. functions that return nicely formatted data, without actually printing it (basically a somewhat more wrapped up version of dazeutils, that doesn't have to know much about the underlying data. (in some ways, dazeutils is the potentially-interchangable backend, the frontends are interchangable, and `daze.py` is the non-interchangable glue between them.

+Likely, the frontend will need a copy of the daze interface (object?) and daze interface needs the frontend.
+(i.e. this is a two way link, not just daze calling frontend functions.)

+-   In the daze-->frontend direction: display data (cal/summary), request information (location for add)
+-   In the frontend-->daze direction: initiate actions (add, get summary, get cal data)

+Perhaps have a 4th piece: a runner.
+Selects a frontend and connects it to daze